bigcommerce/bigcommerce-api-php/README.md

 composer install
 ```

-If you don’t want to use Composer and Packagist, the API client is also distributed as a single
+If you don’t want to use Composer and Packagist, the API client is also distributed as a [single
-PHP file (`bigcommerce.php`) which you can include directly into your project:
+PHP file](https://raw.github.com/bigcommerce/bigcommerce-api-php/master/bigcommerce.php) which you can
+download and include directly into your project:

 ```
 require 'path/to/bigcommerce.php';